Oogenesis: Maintenance of meiotic arrest

-Reinitiation of meiosis and stimulation of ovulation by luteinizing hormone
+Reinitiation of meiosis

 As follicles grow, they acquire receptors for luteinizing hormone, a pituitary hormone that reinitiates meiosis in the oocyte and causes ovulation of a fertilizable egg.
 Luteinizing hormone acts on receptors in the outer layers of granulosa cells of the follicle, causing a decrease in cyclic GMP in the granulosa cells.
 Because the granulosa cells and oocyte are connected by gap junctions, cyclic GMP also decreases in the oocyte, causing meiosis to resume.
 Meiosis then proceeds to second metaphase, where it pauses again until fertilization.
 Luteinizing hormone also stimulates gene expression leading to ovulation.